tauqeer92/bank_tech_test/README.md

 # How To Run

-Next we need to move in the correct directory and run irb which will allow us to run and interact with the program in the terminal.
+Next, we need to move into the correct directory and run irb which will allow us to run and interact with the program in the terminal.

-We then need to require the 'application.rb' in irb.
+We then need to require 'application.rb' in irb.

  ```
  cd bank_tech_test